ggorlen/portascrape/README.md

 # portascrape

-A collection of simple in-browser scraping utilities.
+A collection of simple in-browser automation utilities.
 Usable in any browser automation software, an extension, a userscript, or manually in the browser console.

 Project status: pre-alpha.

 ## API

-- `ps.waitForFunction(fn, opts)` -- wait for an arbitrary predicate.
+- `ps.wait(fn, opts)` -- wait for an arbitrary predicate.
 - `ps.$(selector, opts)` -- wait for a DOM element matching a selector to exist and return it.
 - `ps.$click(selector, opts)` -- wait for an element matching selector to exist, then click it.
 - `ps.$text(selector, opts)` -- wait for an element matching selector to exist, then extract its `.textContent`.